0xtal4/buffer-overflow-exercises/README.md

    0x080486f4 <+76>:    ret
 End of assembler dump.
 ```
-Our target is to execute only the “drink coffee” print without the “Do not” print.
+</br>Our target is to execute only the “drink coffee” print without the “Do not” print.
 After a brief look on the assembly code we can see that there are two prints: **<+35>** and **<+56>**
 There is no jump or compare before any of them so we need to think of a way to tamper with the execution flow.